 Home Page

-The eCoaching application will use web browser authentication to determine the user access the system.
-The web browser authentication will be established when a user on the GDIT or VNGT network attempts to access the system.
-The system will accept accounts from VNGT and AD.Local active directory networks.
-Access rights (user authorization) within the tool will be based on the authenticated user’s profile in the application database incorporating a user’s employee job code, application module and additional job approvals (e.g. ARC CSRs).
-Users who do not sucessfully authenticate will be redirected to an application authentication error page.
+The eCoaching application will use Windows Authentication to authenticate users.
+The system will accept accounts from AD.Local active directory networks.
+Access rights (user authorization) within the application will be based on the authenticated user’s profile in the application database incorporating a user’s employee job code, application module and additional job approvals (e.g. ARC CSRs).
+Users who do not sucessfully authenticate will be redirected to the authentication error page.

 The eCoaching home page will host application functionality configured by displaying tabs on a navigation menu with the tab body containing an iframe of functionality page.
 The tab(s) that will display for a user will be determined by the user’s profile and that profile’s corresponding access levels by module.
 Below outlines tab visibility for module users :